 Indicate floor elevations for buildings with a horizontal line drawn at the floor elevation between the building limits.
 Show the numeric elevation, as well as the offset (distance and side) from centerline of project to the face of the building.
-Entrances to buildings, elevations of top of existing major utilities (as defined in Chapter 5 of Volume 1), and water table elevation may be shown when appropriate.
+Entrances to buildings, elevations of top of existing major utilities (see FDM 221), and water table elevation may be shown when appropriate.